apache/opendal/website/docs/vision.md

 ### Examples

 We
-- Add a new capability to indicate whether `presign` is supported: users can now write logic based on the `can_presign` option.
+- Add a new capability to indicate whether `presign` is supported: Users can now write logic based on the `can_presign` option.
-- Add a `default_storage_class` configuration for the S3 service: configuration is specific to the S3 service.
+- Add a `default_storage_class` configuration for the S3 service: Configuration is specific to the S3 service.
-- Add an option for `content_type` in the `write` operation: it aligns with HTTP standards.
+- Add an option for `content_type` in the `write` operation: It aligns with HTTP standards.

 We don't
-- Add a new option in read for `storage_class`: as different services could have varying values for this parameter.
+- Add a new option in read for `storage_class`: As different services could have varying values for this parameter.

 ## 3. Free to integrate